shidhincr/WhatsApp-Web-Hide-Media/README.md

 # WhatsApp-Web-Hide-Media
-Whatsapp web client automatically download and display the media links ( images/ videos ).
+Whatsapp web client automatically download and display the media ( images/ videos ) by default.
 Here is a chrome extension to hide the media by default, and show/hide when required.

 ## Why this extension ?